Take the next step in your policy and management career by applying to Claremont Graduate University’s online MS in Evaluation & Applied Research.

-Application fee waivers may be available.
+Click here to access and submit your MS in Evaluation & Applied Research application.
+Note that application fee waivers may be available for qualified candidates.
 Please reach out to your enrollment advisor for more information.

-Your resume (or curriculum vitae) should list your relevant work experience, internships, research, awards, and/or publications, as well as educational history.
-Your résumé can be uploaded on the Supplemental Items Listing page.
+Your resume or curriculum vitae (CV) should list your relevant work experience, internships, research, awards, and/or publications, as well as educational history.
+This can be uploaded on the Supplemental Items Listing page in your application account.

 Your Statement of Purpose is a very important part of your application.
-It should be a well-written and carefully crafted paper of approximately 2-3 pages in length.
-You should describe in detail:
+It should be carefully crafted, well-written, and approximately 2-3 pages in length.
+Please describe in detail: